npmccallum/deo/README.md

 ###### Setup
 Both of the following commands are run as root.

+First, we will configure the initramfs for networking.
+If you are using IPv4 DHCP, no configuration is needed.
+For other setups, please consult the dracut documentation.

-The first command we will run simply adds a new random key to the pre-existing LUKS encrypted disk and then encrypts it using Petera in a known location:
+Second, we will add a new random key to the pre-existing LUKS encrypted disk and then encrypt it using Petera in a known location.
+This command works exactly like the encrypt command with the exception that a LUKS encrypted disk must be specified:

     # petera cryptsetup -d /dev/<disk> -a <anchor> <target>

-Next, we will configure the initramfs for networking.
-For more information, please consult the dracut documentation.

 Finally, we need to rebuild the system's initramfs:

     # dracut -f

 That's it!
-Once you reboot, the disk should unlock automatically so long as one of the specified encryption target servers is available.
+Once you reboot, the disk should unlock automatically so long as one of the specified encryption targets is available.

 ##### Future Improvements